rhel-labs/instruqt/satellite-basics/08-tracer/assignment.md

 ![override](../assets/overrideenable.png)

 Here's the extra step we'll need to perform to enable access to the Tracer app for our existing hosts.
-Hosts added after the preceding steps have been performed will automatically get access.
+New hosts added after this step will automatically get access.

 Go back to the `All hosts` menu.